Mayfield North

 Mayfield North is a suburb of Newcastle, New South Wales, Australia.

 It is basically an industrial estate, which extends north to the south arm of the Hunter River, west to Tourle Street, and south to Industrial Drive.
-Originally the estate comprised CSR Chemicals, Titans, Koppers, and part of the BHP Steelworks (No2 Merchant Mill, Rod Mill, Limestone Kiln and Spares Yard).
+Originally the estate comprised CSR Chemicals, Titans, Koppers, and part of the BHP Newcastle Steelworks (No2 Merchant Mill, Rod Mill, Limestone Kiln and Spares Yard).
 It has officially has population of zero.

 History

 The Aboriginal people, in this area, the Awabakal, were the first people of this land.